You can add data to an Interana cluster in the following ways:

 You should be familiar with your data and how it is structured.
 It is recommended that you review the following documents before attempting to add any data to an Interana cluster:

-Interana can ingest data from the following data sources:
+You can ingest data into an Interana cluster from the following sources:

 - Amazon S3